-The Projects section of this site is open to research participants collaborating on cross-disciplinary MedHum Network projects.
-Currently, the network's research focus is Aging and involves six institutions from around the world.
-Each MedHum project page on this site serves as a clearinghouse of shared documents and research, a venue in which participants can share ideas and advance discussion, and otherwise work toward project goals in real time from around the world.
+The Projects section of this site is open to research participants collaborating on cross-disciplinary Medical Humanities Network projects.
+Each project page on this site serves as a repository of shared documents and research, a venue in which participants can share ideas and advance discussion, and work toward project goals in real time from around the world.

 Project pages also include overviews of each of the annual Summer Institutes, whereby CHCI medical humanities scholars come together to share insights and research.

 Registered members of the site will be able to access the Community Commons, nested beneath the "Projects" tab.
 The Community Commons is an area for all participants to join in discussions, upload documents, and share references on topics of general interest in the medical humanities.